What is the AEL?

 The AEL is a dynamic research group that seeks to advance knowledge and stewardship of aquatic ecosystems.
-At the local level, a particularly unique relationship has developed between the AEL and the Division of Wildlife (Ohio Department of Natural Resources), allowing for a more expansive, management-driven approach to questions involving Lake Erie and inland Ohio reservoirs.
-(See Ohio Division of Wildlife Partnership for more information on this invaluable partnership.)
-AEL researchers also tackle questions in other ecosystems throughout the world, including multiple stressor effects on Lake Tanganyika cichlids and Atlantic coast salmonids, hypoxia impacts on coastal marine fishes, and the relationship between terrestrial land use and freshwater biodiversity.
-The core principles of the AEL are research, collaboration, and outreach; check out the rest of the website to learn more about the AEL and how these principles guide our breadth of interests.
+We pursue an expansive, management-driven approach to questions involving Lake Erie and inland Ohio reservoirs.
+AEL researchers have also tackled questions in other ecosystems throughout the world, including multiple stressor effects on Lake Tanganyika cichlids and Atlantic coast salmonids, hypoxia impacts on coastal marine fishes, and the relationship between terrestrial land use and freshwater biodiversity.

 Collaboration is key to the success of all research programs, and the AEL works hard to seek and maintain research partnerships with university, NGO, and local, state, provincial, and federal agencies.
 See below for information on the AEL's important research partnership with the Ohio Division of Wildlife, as well as information on key research collaborators and sponsors.

 Decades of Partnership: Ohio Division of Wildlife - The Aquatic Ecology Laboratory (AEL) holds a more than 30 year partnership with the Ohio Department of Natural Resources, Division of Wildlife (DOW) in which our faculty, postdocs, and students work with DOW biologists and scientists to answer questions in fisheries ecology and conservation in Lake Erie and inland lakes/reservoirs throughout Ohio